adisingh925/PeerPunch_rebuild/README.md

 ## Contact Us

-For any queries, suggestions, or feedback, please reach out to us at [Your Contact Information].
+For any queries, suggestions, or feedback, please reach out to us at adisingh925@gmail.com.
 We are committed to providing support and fostering a thriving community around PeerPunch.

 Thank you for exploring PeerPunch!